Personalized Marketing: Individual or at The Persona Level?

 Persona-based targeting can be extremely powerful.
 We’re all familiar with geo-demographic segmentations such as Personicx, MOSAIC and ACORN.
 Acxiom’s UK Neighbourhood InfoBase product is available at a postcode level, and to ensure compliance imposes a minimum level of aggregation of ten households.

 But increasingly we need to go granular.
 For this requirement, a number of years ago IPG built a person-level data stack, which we use to build and profile audience segments in an anonymised environment, before pushing them to various activation partners.
-In Geoff Coppsour data stack, we also integrate clients’ first-party data.
+In our data stack, we also integrate clients’ first-party data.
 For compliant one-to-one targeting in the UK, we work with a range of leading platforms, from national broadcasters to DSPs.
 The efficiency gains in targeting and driving bespoke audiences to action speak for themselves, and are loved by our clients.”

 Geoff Copps, managing partner, head of data at Kinesso (an IPG company)